 ILBIJERRI Theatre Company

 ILBIJERRI and the Victorian Aboriginal Child Care Agency (VACCA) will work with First Nations young people to develop a new theatre work that challenges old - and inspires new - narratives around family violence awareness and prevention.
-The work will be devised specifcally for performance in non-theate spaces.
-A 4 week tour will give audiences a platform to speak about their own experiences to counter normalisations of violence, to promote and strengthen positive relationships, and to foster vibrant, healthy communities.
+The work will be devised specifically for performance in non-theatre spaces.
+A 4 week tour will give audiences a platform to speak about their own experiences to counter normalisation of violence, to promote and strengthen positive relationships, and to foster vibrant, healthy communities.

 Supported in partnership with the Office of Prevention and Women’s Equality

 ‘META’ is a major public art initiative and youth mental health awareness campaign, led by acclaimed Melbourne artist/designer Beci Orpin and artists from the Jacky Winter Group in partnership with Smiling Mind and M&C Saatchi.
 Engaging young Victorians through schools, social media, mass market advertising and pop culture channels, ‘Happy’ will promote youth mental health via creative expression.
 It seeks to engage young Victorians in a dialogue about what makes them mentally healthy, happy, resilient and socially connected.

 Supported in partnership with Creative Victoria